Always plan a future greater than your past

-Today, working as a financial adviser specialising in helping generation X and Y clients (and occasionally those who lose sleep over them), I can attest to the truth of this reality.
+Today, working as a financial adviser specialising in working with small business owners, their families and professionals and partnerships, I can attest to the truth of this reality.
 Being able to work with my clients, create meaningful ways to solve their problems and to bring significant opportunities within their reach and ability is definitely a step up from my past.

 Recycle your past